thecodeteam/heliosburn/docs/API.md

-## Start a new recording
+## Start a recording

-To start a new recording an application must issue a HTTP POST request to the URL that represents the Recording.
+To start a recording an application must issue a HTTP POST request to the URL that represents the Recording.

 ### Request